konulmammadova/docker-crash-course/README.md

 COPY package.json .

-#we changed this layer order, beacuse we don't want to npm install for every file change process and need to cache this layer
+#we changed this layer order,
+#because we don't want to npm install for every file change process and need to cache this layer
 #But we need package.json file to npm install before coping all files to the image
 #Hence we add COPY layer on top of this layer
 RUN npm install